gridgentoo/GentooHadoop/README.md

 ## Installation
 ### Prequisites
+* Install MySQL for the Hive Metastore database (optionally update /etc/mysql/my.cnf) and create file /root/.my.cnf to allow direct connection from Unix user `root`
 * Hadoop data file systems will be stored by default under `/data` directory.
 It is recommended to mount a dedicated partition on `/data` or at least to create the directory if it does not exists
 * OPTIONAL.
-Specify the cluster topology in `/etc/hosts` by adding the module(s) supported by each server in comments.
-Also add the keyword `sandbox` to the namenode if you want a Sandbox deployment with minimal settings
+Specify the cluster topology in `/etc/hosts` by adding the module(s) supported by each server in the comments.
+Also add the keyword `sandbox` to each comment if you want a Sandbox deployment with minimal settings

 Example:
 ~~~
 192.168.56.11 hadoop1.mydomain.com hadoop1 # sandbox namenode datanode nodemanager resourcemanager
-192.168.56.12 hadoop2.mydomain.com hadoop2 # secondarynamenode datanode nodemanager historyserver
+192.168.56.12 hadoop2.mydomain.com hadoop2 # sandbox secondarynamenode datanode nodemanager historyserver
 ~~~

 * Copy manually the portage overlay directories to `/usr/local/portage/`